NihaalShameem/Exploratory-Analysis-w-Leading-Causes-of-Death-In-NYC/README.md

 that I believe will reveal fascinating patterns and trends, shedding light on the most pressing health concerns facing New Yorkers today.**

 - What were the top three leading causes of death ?
-- Did women or men have higher mortality rates ?
+- Do women or men have higher mortality rates ?
 (If so, what were the leading causes)
 - Which years had the highest mortality rates and if so how did change as years went on ?
 - What was the correlation between ethnicity and leading causes ?
 - Which specific leading causes correlated with highest amount of deaths ?